emqx/cloud-docs/en_US/data_integration/microsoft_sql_server.md

 The data integration with Microsoft SQL Server offers a range of features and benefits tailored to ensure efficient data transmission, storage, and utilization:

-- **Real-time Data Streaming**: EMQX Cloud is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to Microsoft SQL Server.
+- **Real-time Data Streaming**: EMQX Platform is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to Microsoft SQL Server.
 It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.
-- **High Performance and Scalability**: Both EMQX Cloud and Microsoft SQL Server feature expandability and reliability, suitable for handling large-scale IoT data.
+- **High Performance and Scalability**: Both EMQX Platform and Microsoft SQL Server feature expandability and reliability, suitable for handling large-scale IoT data.
 They can undergo uninterrupted horizontal and vertical expansion as demands grow, ensuring the continuity and reliability of IoT applications.
-- **Flexibility in Data Transformation:** EMQX Cloud provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in Microsoft SQL Server.
+- **Flexibility in Data Transformation:** EMQX Platform provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in Microsoft SQL Server.
 It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.
 - **Advanced Analytics:** Microsoft SQL Server offers powerful analytical capabilities, such as building multi-dimensional data models through Analysis Services to support complex data analysis and data mining.
 It also enables the creation and publication of reports through Reporting Services, presenting insights and analysis results of IoT data to stakeholders.

 ## Before You Start